Your Gate to Europe

 .
 Action Plan on the integration of third country nationals - In June 2016, the Commission adopted an action plan on the integration of non-EU country nationals into the EU member states.

 .
-Blue Card Directive revision - After an agreement on 17 May 2021 between European Parliament and EU Council on the European Commission proposal for the Directive revision of 2016, in 2021 the EU could approve the new Directive, dealing with the conditions of entry and residence of third-country nationals for the purposes of highly skilled employment and modifying the current Directive of 2009.
+Blue Card Directive - In 2021, the EU approved the new Directive, dealing with the conditions of entry and residence of third-country nationals for the purposes of highly skilled employment and modifying the former Directive of 2009.

 .
 Asylum Procedures Regulation - 2013 - Directive 2013/32/EU on common procedures for granting and withdrawing international protection.